VizuaaLOG/Notifications.js/README.md

 - __showTime -__ The length you would like to notification to be displayed in seconds.
 E.G. 5000 = 5 seconds.

 ### Example Usage
 You can add the function inside a on click event.
-Like so:
+This example is using jQuery but the same applies if using vanilla `addEventListener` Like so:

 ```javascript
 $('#showError').on('click', function(e) {